drwahl/weeslackdocker/README.md

 To restore a backup of your weeslack configuration, run `docker-compose up restore`.
 This will search pwd for a directory called `backup` that has the weeslack tarball in it and expand it into the weeslack docker volume.

 The mouse works (Alt+m) but sometimes gets into an unknown state on startup.
 Try toggling it a couple of times to get it to work.

+If you would like to get notified about chats, execute the included weeslacknotify.sh script with your nick as the only param, such as `./weeslacknotify.sh "@wahly"`.
+You may need to sudo the command.
+This will keep the script in the foreground.
+Include a "&" to background it, such as `./weeslacknotify.sh "@wahly" &`.
+If you background the script and want to stop/kill all the background processes that it spawns, you can call the script with the "stop" param like `./weeslacknotify.sh stop` and it will kill all the subprocesses it spawns.